Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 There are 3 options for this:
     #.
 Build from `source <https://github.com/Start9Labs/embassy-os/build>`_
     #.
 Follow the :ref:`DIY guide <diy>` to build on a Raspberry Pi
-    #. :ref:`Purchse <purchasing>` a device or copy of the OS
+    #. :ref:`Purchase <purchasing>` a device or copy of the OS

 Development Environment
 =======================

-Once you have EOS installed, you'll want to set up your development system with the necessary software.
+Once you have EOS installed, you'll want to set up your development system set up with the necessary software.

 At minimum you will need the following:
     #. `Docker <https://docs.docker.com/get-docker>`_